Start 7-day free trial

 And it’s not just about faces.
 Have you ever unlocked your phone in touch?
 That’s fingerprint recognition in action.
 A unique pattern of ridges and valleys on your fingertip creates a “fingerprint map” stored securely on your device.
 When you pay with a fingerprint, the scanner captures your print and compares it to your stored one.
 If they match, then your payment will be complete.
 The same goes for facial recognition, which is like unlocking your phone with Face ID—but for payments.

 Biometric payments aren’t used with cash and cards, but they’re part and parcel of more innovative ways to pay, like mobile wallets and open banking payments.
-Let’s look at some of the standard methods and situations where biometrics are used.
+Let’s look at some standard methods and situations where biometrics are used.

 Mobile wallets and biometric payments